Researcher

-Sarah is an active researcher in the field of clinical voice rehabilitation.
+Sarah is an active researcher in the field of voice SCIENCE and applications in clinical voice rehabilitation.

 Her research areas include:

-Sarah collaborates extensively with the team at the Sean Parker Institute for the Voice (Dr. Anais Rameau, Dr. James Curtis, Dr. Lucian Sulica, Dr. Babak Sadoughi, and Dr. Christine Clark) as well as pursuing cross-institution collaborations through Dr. Aaron Johnson’s Lab at New York University Langone Health and with clinical researchers at Mass Eye & Ear Infirmary and University of South Florida.
+Sarah collaborates extensively with the team at the Sean Parker Institute for the Voice (Dr. Anais Rameau, Dr. James Curtis, Dr. Lucian Sulica, Dr. Babak Sadoughi, and Dr. Christine Clark) as well as pursuing cross-institution collaborations through Dr. Aaron Johnson’s Lab at New York University Langone Health and with clinical researchers at the University of Illinois, Mass Eye & Ear Infirmary, and University of South Florida.
 Sarah also continues to work with singing pedagogue-researchers and strongly believes in the importance of interdisciplinary collaboration to foster clinical and real-world applications of research findings.

 Publications and Presentations